Applefrittr/tarkov-loadouts/README.md

 - Loadout randomizer w/ item descriptions and current vendors prices
 - Map selector with option to veto maps from the pool
 - Injector cocktail - randomize 4 injectors to use during raid
+- Jaeger Challenges - Draw a random challenge to complete in-game

 ## Live Site & Demo